verveguy/concept-maps/docs/docs/user-guide/getting-started.md

    - Use the toolbar to customize colors, styles, and line thickness
    - Changes are saved automatically

-## Editing Modes
+## View Modes

-The tool supports two editing modes:
+The tool supports multiple view modes:

 - **Graph View**: Visual node-and-edge representation (default)
-- **Text View**: Structured text representation with triple notation
+- **Text View**: Structured text representation with triple notation (appears as a draggable node on the canvas)

-Switch between modes using the toggle in the top toolbar.
+- **Both**: Show graph and text view simultaneously

+Toggle the text view using the **FileText** button in the React Flow controls (bottom-left of the canvas).
+The text view appears as a draggable node that you can position anywhere on the canvas.

 ## Next Steps